-Why do you need a living will and power of attorney for health care (called a health care power of attorney in South Carolina)?
+Why do you need a living will and health care power of attorney in South Carolina?

 What are health care forms called in South Carolina?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In South Carolina, this form is called a health care power of attorney.

 Second, you can create a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 This document is often known as a living will.
-South Carolina calls this form a declaration.
+In South Carolina, this form is sometimes called a declaration.

 Who makes health care decisions for me in South Carolina?